Here’s how other countries have responded to mass shootings

 In April 2020, Gabriel Wortman, dressed in an authentic Royal Canadian Mounted Police uniform and driving a mocked-up police cruiser, went on a 13-hour rampage through rural Nova Scotia, killing 22 people in the deadliest mass shooting in modern Canadian history.

 Police shot the 51-year-old denturist dead at a gas station.
 Court documents showed that he was armed with two semiautomatic rifles and two pistols.
-He did not have a firearms license and some of the weapons were smuggled in from the United States.
+He did not have a firearms license, and some of the weapons were smuggled in from the United States.

 Two weeks later, Prime Minister Justin Trudeau announced a ban on more than 1,500 makes and models of “military-style assault weapons,” including the AR-15 and the Ruger Mini-14, which was used in a 1989 massacre that left 14 dead at the Ecole Polytechnique in Montreal.
 It makes it illegal to shoot, transport, sell, import or bequeath those weapons.

-Trudeau, who pledged stricter gun control measures during the 2019 election campaign, said his government had been working on a ban before the pandemic.
+Trudeau, who pledged stricter gun-control measures during the 2019 election campaign, said his government had been working on a ban before the pandemic.
 The Conservative Party said the ban, which was imposed through regulatory measures, was opportunistic.

-Last month, the federal government introduced legislation that would create “red flag” laws, establish new firearms offenses and allow municipalities to ban handguns through bylaws restricting their possession, storage and transportation.
+Last month, the federal government introduced legislation that would create “red flag” laws, establish new firearm offenses and allow municipalities to ban handguns through bylaws restricting their possession, storage and transportation.

 It also promised to introduce a buyback program for prohibited firearms that it announced last year.
-An amnesty would be in place until the end of April 2022 to allow owners of those weapons to comply.
+An amnesty measure would be in place until the end of April 2022 to allow owners of those weapons to comply.
 The buyback program has angered survivors of mass shootings because it is voluntary.
 Family members of those killed at the Ecole Polytechnique said that Trudeau would no longer be welcomed at commemorations of the shooting unless the buyback program is mandatory.